President - HRH The Duchess of Cornwall

 James Sinclair Taylor

-James is a senior partner at Russell-Cooke Solicitors LLP and head of the organisation’s charity and social enterprise team.
+James is one of three partners at Russell-Cooke Solicitors LLP and head of the organisation’s charity and social enterprise team.

 'Disasters are sudden, terrible and unexpected.
 I am passionate about ShelterBox’s ability to go all out to respond to those disasters.
 Going all out, both to get shelter to those in the open, and to gather the supporting funds necessary to make this response.'